ThinkDigital/nos-starter-kit/doc/modem_atcommands.md

 +NPSMR:1 //after 10 seconds my device goes to sleep

 ## Notes
-To be able to use PSM, a request has to be made to telecommunication operator for the specific sim card ​
+To be able to use PSM, a request has to be made to the telecommunication operator for the sim card in use ​